Jakob Ritter von Danner: Military Service

+On 29 December 1914, he took command of the newly-formed Royal Bavarian 18th Reserve Infantry Regiment (Königlich Bayerisches Reserve-Infanterie-Regiment Nr.
+18).
+He commanded this regiment on the Western and Eastern Fronts, except for brief respites, until July 1918.
+He received his third wound on 5 August 1916 and was hospitalized on several occasions for blood and eye ailments, including hospitalization in Munich for eye surgery from 12 November 1917 to 19 February 1918.

-For valor on 1 December 1916, then-Lieutenant Colonel Danner was decorated with the Military Max Joseph Order, Bavaria's highest military honor, on 1 September 1917.
-For a Bavarian commoner, award of this order of knighthood conferred nobility, and Lt.
-Col. Danner received his patent of nobility from the King of Bavaria on 20 September 1917, taking the title "Ritter von".
+For valor on 1 December 1916 in the fighting in the Upper Alsace region, Danner was decorated with the Knight's Cross of the Military Order of Max Joseph, Bavaria's highest military honor, on 1 September 1917.
+For a Bavarian commoner, award of this order of knighthood conferred nobility.
+Danner received his patent of nobility from the King of Bavaria on 20 September 1917, taking the title "Ritter von".
+Ritter von Danner had, in the meantime, been promoted to Oberst (colonel) on 17 April 1917.
+He also held several temporary brigade commands, including of the Bavarian 15th Reserve Infantry Brigade (parent formation of his regiment) and the Prussian 5th Ersatz Infantry Brigade.

-From 6 July to 15 September 1918, Colonel Ritter von Danner commanded the 12th Bavarian Reserve Infantry Brigade.
-He took command of the 21st Bavarian Infantry Brigade 5 Oct., which he led through the end of the war and into 1919.
-From mid-1919 until 30 September 1920, he commanded Reichswehr Brigade Nr.
+From 6 July to 15 September 1918, Oberst Ritter von Danner commanded the Bavarian 12th Reserve Infantry Brigade.
+He was named commander of the Bavarian 21st Infantry Brigade on 30 September 1918, and led that brigade through the end of the war and into 1919.
+During the post-war unrest, he led the "Gruppe Danner" of the III Bavarian Army Corps.
+From 14 May 1919 until 30 September 1920, he commanded Reichswehr Brigade Nr.
 24 in Nuremberg.

-On 1 October 1920, Colonel Ritter von Danner took command of the Munich city garrison (Stadtkommandantur München) and was soon promoted to Generalmajor.
-He led this command, which also entailed serving as deputy commander of Wehrkreis VII, until retiring on 31 July 1925 as a Generalleutnant.
+On 1 October 1920, Colonel Ritter von Danner took command of the Munich city garrison (Stadtkommandantur München) and was promoted to Generalmajor on 1 July 1921.
+He led this command, which also entailed serving as deputy commander of Military District VII (Wehrkreis VII), until his retirement.
 It was during this period that the Nazi Party, under the leadership of Adolf Hitler and its allies, attempted a coup d'état to overthrow the Bavarian government.
 General Ritter von Danner reacted quickly, placing troops on alert and acting to ensure that the commander of Wehrkreis VII, which controlled all troops in Bavaria, did not support the putsch attempt or vacillate in the face of it.
 Three days after the failure of the Beer Hall Putsch, Hitler was arrested and charged with treason.

-On 1 January 1925, Danner was promoted to lieutenant general.
-He retired on 31 July 1925.
+Ritter von Danner was promoted to Generalleutnant on 1 January 1925 and retired on 31 July 1925.

+Later years

-Danner was the first president of the Bavarian Warrior League and later the second president of the Kyffhäuser Reichskriegerbund.
+After retirement, Generalleutnant Ritter von Danner served as the first president of the Bavarian Warrior League (Bayerischer Kriegerbund) and later as the second president of the Reich Warrior League "Kyffhäuser" (Reichskriegerbund „Kyffhäuser“).
+He died on 28 December 1942 in Munich.